emartinezs44/ts4s/Readme.md

 ---
 This is a very experimental project intended to train language models, (and maybe in the future vision transformers) using the Apache Spark´s distributed computing infrastructure.

-Due to the explosion of the based in attention deep learning models, this initiative has the objective of exploring the possibilities and deficiencies that exist in the Scala and Apache Spark ecosystems comparing to all the incredible advances in other open source projects and frameworks.
+Due to the explosion of the based in attention deep learning models, this initiative has the objective of exploring the possibilities that exist in the Scala and Apache Spark ecosystems for training these models.

 This project contains a RoBERTa implementation that can be fine tuned(currently only for text classification) in Spark clusters taking as input a pretrained model from the HuggingFace hub.
 It uses **BigDL dllib** as deep learning framework and **Scala 3.3**.